 The History of the Ankole-Watusi breed is long and distinguished.
 Its lineage can be traced to before 4000 B.C. as proved by rock paintings in the Sub-Sahara, the Egyptian and Meroetic pyramids, before the first pharaohs ruled Egypt and Kush, when a breed known as the Hamitic Longhorn (according to animal historians) now commonly known as Ankole-Watusi lived along the Nile particularly prevailing around the shores of lake Victoria and Tanganyika.
-The Breed found its way into ancient Egypt.Over the period of 3,000 years later, the cattle headed way east through Ethiopia to Arabian peninsula after spreading west into ancient Garama ( now Chad and Libya) and other parts of Africa.
-The majestic animal was a result of an African Buffalo Hybred with shorter extinct type of African Aurochs thousands of years ago but also thought to be an original by itself.
+The Breed found its way into ancient Egypt.Over the period of 3,000 years later, the cattle headed way east through Abyssinia to Arabian peninsula after spreading west into ancient Garama ( now Chad and Libya) and other parts of Africa.
+The majestic animal was a result of an African Buffalo Hybred with shorter extinct type of African Aurochs thousands of years ago and originated around the western shores of Lake Victoria in East Africa.

 Debunking general theory on Ankole-Watusi Cattle’s Origin from India.

-The belief that the breed is originally a hybrid of Zebu from the Indian sub- continent, identifying it as a sub- specie Sanga cattle and therefore as an intermediate type formed by hybridizing the indigenous African humpless cattle with Zebu cattle allegedly brought in from India to Uganda seemingly over 40,000 years ago is largely unfounded or lacks historical evidence especially on how Indians brought in the Zebu to inland central Africa, bred it in Uganda forming the Sanga (Ankole-watusi) type and vanished back to Asia living the cow to the benefit of Bahima and Batusi peoples!!.
+The twisted belief that the breed is originally a hybrid of Zebu from the Indian sub-continent, identifying it as a sub-specie Sanga cattle and therefore regarded as an intermediate type formed by hybridizing the indigenous African humpless cattle with Zebu cattle allegedly brought in from India to Uganda over 40,000 years ago is largely unfounded or lacks historical evidence; especially on how Indians brought in the Zebu to inland central Africa, bred it in Uganda forming the Sanga (Ankole-watusi) type and vanished back to Asia living the Cow to the benefit of Bahima and Batusi peoples is totally unlikely.

 The Ankole-Watusi breed could be a hybrid of something else extinct (African Aurochs perhaps) with an African Buffalo or an original by itself considering the fact that, the first interaction of Asians and indigenous Central Africans did not take place until around 700 AD.The Breed is way too older to have initially been introduced during that period.